Rahul Bose: Activism

-Bose assisted in the relief efforts in the Andaman and Nicobar Islands after the 2004 Boxing Day tsunami.
+Bose assisted in the relief efforts in the Andaman and Nicobar Islands after the 2004 tsunami.
 As a result of this work, Bose launched the Andaman and Nicobar Scholarship Initiative through his NGO, The Foundation.
 The scholarship program provides for the education of underprivileged children from the Andaman and Nicobar Islands.

 Bose is associated with several charitable organizations such as Teach for India, Akshara Centre, Breakthrough, Citizens for Justice and Peace and the Spastics Society of India.
 He is closely associated with the Teach For India movement to eradicate inequity in education.
 In addition, he became the first Indian Oxfam global ambassador in 2007.
 He is the founder and chairman of The Group of Groups, an umbrella organisation for 51 Mumbai charitable organisations and NGOs.
 He is also an ambassador for the American India Foundation, the World Youth Peace Movement and Planet Alert.
 He was also a vocal proponent of Narmada Bachao Andolan and its efforts to halt the construction of the Narmada dam.
 He also recorded the Terre des hommes audio book Goodgoodi karna, gale lagana; Sparsh ke niyam sikhiye (English: Tickle and hugs: Learning the touching rules), which is designed to give children resources against sexual abuse.

 Bose has given lectures on gender equality and human rights at Oxford and during the 2004 World Youth Peace Summit.
 In 2009, he toured Canada lecturing on global climate change under the auspices of Climate Action Network and demonstrated with protesters at the Copenhagen Climate Change Summit.
 In 2011, he worked in conjunction with Bhaichung Bhutia to raise funds for victims of the Sikkim earthquake.

 At the 8th convocation of BRAC University Bangladesh on 17 February 2013, Bose delivered the convocation speech.

 Personal life

 Bose has one elder sister, Anuradha, who is married to Tariq Ansari, the owner and director of Mid-Day Multimedia.
-She had a cameo role in Everybody Says I'm Fine!.
+She had a cameo role in Everybody Says I'm Fine!
+(2001).
 Bose is single.
 On his relationships, Rahul said, "I've had five very long relationships in my life, the last one finished seven years ago.
 I've had a life full of romantic love.
 Would I like another relationship, or five, or ten?
 Of course, I mean The Beatles said it best, 'all you need is love.'
 I would love to be in love, it would be fantastic."

-In July 2019, Bose complained of having been charged ₹442 for two bananas at JW Marriott, Chandigarh, and provoked an outcry on Twitter and other social media, where he gained much attention.